Tupolev Tu-160: Resumed production

 In 2008, Russia revealed plans for one new Tu-160 to be delivered every one to two years with the aim of increasing the active inventory to 30 or more aircraft by 2025–2030.
 On 29 April 2015, Russian Defense Minister Sergei Shoigu, on order of President Putin, announced that Tu-160 production would resume.
 In May 2015, TASS reported that the Russian Air Force would purchase at least 50 KAPO-built Tu-160s.
 General Viktor Bondarev stated that development of the PAK DA would proceed alongside Tu-160 production.

 On 16 November 2017, a newly assembled Tu-160, built from an unfinished airframe, was unveiled during a roll-out ceremony at KAPO, signifying a restoration of some production techniques (such as electron-beam welding and titanium work) that had fallen into disuse after the termination of serial production in 1992.
-The new aircraft was named Petr Deinekin after the first commanding officer of the Russian Air Force.
+The new aircraft was named after Pyotr Deynekin, the first commanding officer of the Russian Air Force.
 According to Dmitri Rogozin, the serial production of wholly new airframes for the modernized Tu-160M2 should begin in 2019 with deliveries to the Russian Aerospace Forces in 2023.